abshaeffer/logoshelpfile/advancedsearching.md

 When typing `this OR that AND another`, the intention may be `(this OR that) AND another` or it may mean `this OR (that AND another)`.
 Adding the parenthesis removes the ambiguity.

+### Wildcards

+Wildcard symbols can be used to represent zero or more characters in a word.

+-	`*` represents any number of characters in a word.
+-	`?` represents a single character in a word (or zero characters at the end of a word).

+For example:

+-	`Christ*` -- finds "Christ", "Christian", "Christlike", etc.
+-	`lord?` -- finds "lord" and "lords", but not "lorded" or "lord’s".
+-	`s?n` -- finds "sin", "son",and "sun", but not "soon".

+> A wildcard will not match punctuation, spaces, or anything else that separates words.
+So, `Jesus?Christ` and `Jesus*Christ` will not return “Jesus Christ”.

 ## Keywords

 In addition to plain text searches (such as `Judah`), $ProductShort$ also allows users to search a specific [data type](../Glossary/datatype.md), such as `person:"Judah (patriarch)"` or `place:"Judah (kingdom)"`.